Flawless Physio Logo

 Taping can be effective in helping alleviate the pressure of the kneecap on the fat pad.
 It can be applied with ridged tape, sometimes called zinc oxide tape, or with elastic sports tapes like KT tape.

 Application with elasticated sports tape can be made in many different ways.
-Trying several different versions can be helpful in finding what works best for you.
+Trying several different versions can help you find what works best for you.
 The technique that offers the most pain relief for you is how you should tape.

 Picture of Fat Pad Impingement Taping